Malware Analysis - IcedID

 Two techniques are used by IcedID.

-• The CPUID instruction return some data about the processor: picture By calling it with the 40000000 value into the EAX register, some information about the virtualization vendor can be leaked.
-The anti-vm function is build that way: picture Based on the used technology, a value is given to the computer.
+• The CPUID instruction return some data about the processor: By calling it with the 40000000 value into the EAX register, some information about the virtualization vendor can be leaked.
+The anti-vm function is build that way: Based on the used technology, a value is given to the computer.
 From 0x0 to 0x4 for a usual computer, from 0x4 to 0x7 for a VMware machine, and so on…

 • The RDTSC instruction return a timestamp related to the processor.
 By calling this instruction two time in a row, but by letting some running between, it is possible to compare the time needed to execute those instructions.
-If this time is too high, it shows that he code may be run manually into a debugger. picture The RDTSC instructions are strategically placed around the CPUID instruction.
+If this time is too high, it shows that he code may be run manually into a debugger.
+The RDTSC instructions are strategically placed around the CPUID instruction.
 It prevents the analyst from changing the CPUID returned value and fooling the malware.
 Hopefully for us, it’s useless, and we can change this value later.

 H) Exfiltration